Alex Lusty

-Alex Lusty (born 9 April 1973) is an English rapper.
+Alex Lusty (born 9 April 1973) is a British rapper.

 Early influences

-While growing up, Lusty listened to old school hip hop.
-His work has been influenced by his favourite Old School artistsPublic Enemy (band), Beastie Boys, Melle Mel, KRS-One, Kool G Rap, Rakim, Kool Keith, and Nas.
-Lusty is also a Morrissey fan and has attended more than 70 Morrissey concerts, it this fandom led directly to the creation of his projects The OneThree and Happy Martyr.
+While growing up, Lusty listened to hip hop.
+His work has been influenced by Public Enemy (band), Beastie Boys, Melle Mel, KRS-One, Kool G Rap, Rakim, Kool Keith, and Nas.
+Lusty is also a Morrissey fan and has attended more than 80 Morrissey concerts, it this fandom led directly to the creation of his projects The OneThree and Happy Martyr.
 Lusty also cites Half Man Half Biscuit as his favourite band.